 As part of DWLCT’s ‘Arts On The Leat’ initiative we have a number of artists in residence who find the beauty of Dulverton and its surrounds to be a great inspiration to them in their artistic endeavours.
-They regularly contribute work to DWLCT arts events as well as assisting Wendy Elford (Director of the DWLCT’s Arts Initiative) in selecting artwork to be exhibited from submissions made by outside artists.
+They regularly contribute work to DWLCT arts events as well as assisting the Trustees Wendy Elford (Director of the DWLCT’s Arts Initiative) in selecting artwork to be exhibited from submissions made by outside artists.

 The trust is extremely proud to be associated with our artists in residence and we know that the townsfolk of Dulverton and visitors to the town always enjoy the artists’ work.